TABLE OF CONTENTS

 The risk of fraud tied to every transaction usually determines the markup rate for different payment processors.

-You may want to check for special offers from your local payment-service provider.
+Also, check for special offers from your payment service provider.
 International payment processors such as Stripe and PayPal may have offers, too.

 It is important to note that cheap isn’t always safe.
 A few factors to consider: